A smooth basis for atomistic machine learning: Benchmarks

 \subsubsection{Invariants with \texorpdfstring{$\nu\le 3$.}{Lg}}

 Given the saturation of the linear learning curves in Fig.~\ref{fig:nu2learning}, the linear learning exercises for the methane datasets were repeated using (up to) $\nu = 3$ invariants.
 The results of these tests are shown in Fig.~\ref{fig:nu3learning}, where it is clear that, when enough $\nu = 3$ invariants are included, the curves do not saturate within the range of training set sizes considered.
 Note also that the use of the LE basis, together with the LE selection scheme for high-order equivariants (LE-LE), affords the lowest RMSEs in these tests for both methane datasets, by a substantial margin.
-This suggests that the optimum smoothness of the LE basis, which extends in a natural way to the smoothness of the higher body-order features obtained from the LE-LE scheme as described in Sec.~II.E, may well be the key to successfully learning potential energies from high-$\nu$ invariants.
-Since this seems to be the direction of travel of much of the most recent work on machine learning potentials,\cite{shap16mms, drau19prb, niga+20jcp} it could well be the most significant result in this paper.
-Especially since the data-driven and ostensibly \lq\lq optimized" X-OPT-IVO and X-OPT-PCA results in Fig.~\ref{fig:nu3learning} are so poor by comparison.
+This suggests that the optimum smoothness of the LE basis, which extends in a natural way to the smoothness of the higher body-order features obtained from the LE-LE scheme as described in Sec.~II.E, is an important ingredient to successfully learn potential energies from high-$\nu$ invariants.
+Since this seems to be the direction of travel of much of the most recent work on machine learning potentials,\cite{shap16mms, drau19prb, niga+20jcp} it could well be the most significant result in this paper, especially since the data-driven and ostensibly \lq\lq optimized" X-OPT-IVO and X-OPT-PCA results in Fig.~\ref{fig:nu3learning} are so poor by comparison.

 It is important to keep in mind here, though, that the methane dataset, particularly when learning with only C-centered descriptors, is particularly challenging, and heavily dependent on the convergence and resolution of the basis set.
-The advantage of the LE-LE scheme for other regression tasks, such as learning with both C- and H-centered descriptors, may well not be quite so pronounced.
-Still, it is remarkable that a smoothness criterion, that leads to a very high loss of information content in terms of $\ell_X$ (see Fig.~\ref{fig:carbon-nu2-variance}), proves so effective when it comes to regression performance.
+Even though the advantage of the LE-LE scheme for other regression tasks, such as learning with both C- and H-centered descriptors, are not be quite so pronounced, they are nonetheless significant (see the next Section, and especially Fig. \ref{fig:methane}).
+In particular, it is remarkable that a smoothness criterion, that leads to a very high loss of information content in terms of $\ell_X$ (see Fig.~\ref{fig:carbon-nu2-variance}), proves so effective when it comes to regression performance.
 This suggests that a complete description of the $\nu$-order density correlations might not be necessary to converge ML models based on them, and that actually seeking the most complete description possible (as is done in X-OPT-PCA) might not be the best approach after all.